 If you think you need an appointment at your GP surgery, you can contact them:

-- using a form on your GP surgery's website (many surgeries also have a form you can access if you log into your account on the NHS website or NHS App)
+- using a form on your GP surgery's website (many surgeries also have a form you can access if you use the NHS App or log into your account on the NHS website)

 - by phone

 - in person, by going into the surgery and talking to the receptionist

 Before booking an appointment, your GP surgery may ask what you need help with.

 This will help them decide how soon you need to be seen and help them choose the most suitable doctor, nurse or health professional to help you.

 Call your GP surgery if you need an urgent appointment.
 If your GP surgery is closed, a recorded message will tell you who to contact.

 You may also be able to book an appointment online, although your GP surgery may only make some of their appointments available online.

 If you want to book an appointment online, you can use the NHS App or log into your account on the NHS website.
 You can create an account if you do not already have one.

 You may also be able to book GP appointments online using other apps and online services your GP surgery uses.
 Check with your surgery to find out which services you can use.